-Our baggage rules and fees apply only when traveling on flights operated by Alaska Airlines.
-If your travel includes one of our airline partners, you may be subject to additional checked baggage restrictions or charges.
-Please check with the operating carrier for more information regarding their baggage policies.
+Our baggage rules and fees apply only when traveling on our flights.
+If your trip includes one of our airline partners, you may be subject to additional checked baggage restrictions or charges.
+Please check with the airline you’re flying on for more information regarding their baggage policies.

-Carry-on Baggage: Each traveler is allowed one carry-on bag, which can measure up to 10" H x 17" W x 24" L (25 x 43 x 61 cm) including wheels and handles, plus one personal item, such as a purse, briefcase or laptop computer.
-View our Carry-On Baggage Rules page for more information regarding carry-on baggage exceptions, prohibited items, and ala cart service.
+Carry-on Baggage: Each traveler is allowed one carry-on bag, which can measure up to 10" H x 17" W x 24" L (25 x 43 x 61 cm) including wheels and handles.
+Plus one personal item, such as a purse, briefcase or laptop computer.
+View Carry-On Baggage Rules page for more information regarding carry-on baggage exceptions, prohibited items, and A la cart service.

 Checked Baggage: Each bag must weigh 50 pounds or less and have a maximum dimension of 62 linear inches (length + height + width) to avoid additional charges.
 View our Checked Baggage page for more information regarding checked baggage fees, waivers, oversize or overweight rules, prohibited items, sporting equipment, and more.

 Keep Valuables in Your Carry-On Baggage

 Please carry prescription medications, passports, cash, jewelry, cameras, business papers, film, and other valuables in carry-on luggage to keep control of these items.
 View our checked baggage policy for a list of items not covered for loss or damage in your checked baggage.

 Label All Baggage

 To be safe, it’s best that you use a clearly printed baggage tag on the outside and inside of each piece of your luggage.
 The tags should include your name, address, permanent phone number, and a phone number at your destination.
 Tags for the outside of your bags are available at the airport ticket counter.
 Download a baggage ID tag to use inside your luggage.